Is there anything more frustrating in life than a slow-loading website?

 Since we need these things anyway, we decided to load a contact form processor, a module for article rating, and blog subscription only on those pages where they are 100% required.

-Besides, we now load our chat asynchronously, that is after a user has already scrolled down the first screen of a page.
+Besides, we now load our chat asynchronously, that means that a user has already scrolled down the first screen of a page.

 In the footer section, we have a few widgets for Clutch and Goodfirms rating, as well as a membership badge of the European Crowdfunding Network.
-We load them only when a user has scrolled all the way down.
+We load them only when a user has scrolled all the way down and noticed that doing so added a lot to improving web performance of our site.

 3. Asynchronous and lazy loading of all images